-Your MTH Dash-8 ProtoSound-equipped engine is equipped with a digital recording of an actual diesel bell.
-Unlike previous versions of ProtoSounds, the bell can be turned on or off with any separate bell button, like the

-Lionel® Railsounds® No. 5906 Bell Button, by simply pushing the button.
+Your SD40-2 ProtoSound®-equipped engine is equipped with a digital recording of an actual diesel engine bell.
+The bell can be turned on or off with any separate bell button, like the Lionel® Railsounds® No. 5906 Bell Button, by simply pushing the button.
 If you don't have a separate bell button, the bell can be controlled through your transformer's whistle button whenever the engine is in NEUTRAL.
 The bell will never ring continuously in RESET (Remember NEUTRAL is the state between Forward and Reverse).
 Once the bell is turned on, it will continue to ring when the engine is cycled into forward or reverse until you press the bell button or re-enter NEUTRAL and turn the bell off with the whistle button.